KarolSU96/focus-nest/README.md

 | Contact form working                 | Contact form appears in the admin panel.                                                          | \-Fill out contact form fields.<br>\-Check the admin panel.                                                                                            | Contact form appears on the admin page.                                           |

 ## Deployment
+Make sure that you have the Backend already deployed and running.

 ### 1. Get the Code
 - Fork or clone this repository from GitHub.